Health and Safety

 - Do not allow anyone under the age of 21 into the party if alcohol is going to be served.

-- Know who is in attendance at your party and do not allow anyone you do no know to attend.
+- Know who is in attendance at your party and do not allow anyone you do not know to attend.

-- Keep alcohol inside of the party.
+- Keep alcohol inside, not outside of the rental.
 This will help keep the noise down and limit the size of the party.

 - Inform your neighbors about the festivities well in advance.

 - Keep the noise down.
 The number one reason why police are called to a party is because of noise.